gniftygnome/ductwork/README.md

 a Hopper, but unlike a Hopper they can be oriented in any direction.
 Collectors deliver items from their inventory into the block in front of them just like other Duct blocks.

+## How to use Ductwork Blocks

+Placement of Ductwork blocks works a lot like placement of Minecraft Item Hoppers.
+Point at the block the Ductwork block should deliver items to and place the Ductwork block.
+The Ductwork block will be "facing" the side of the block you were pointing at.
+This determines in which direction the Ductwork block will move items (the direction it is "facing").

+This can take some practice, particularly with Collector blocks!
+Often, the easiest way to place Ductwork blocks is to start at the end of the duct (where it is delivering items) and work backward to the beginning (where it is receiving or collecting items).

+## For more Information and Examples

+See the [Ductwork wiki](https://github.com/gniftygnome/ductwork/wiki) for further documentation!